Overview

 Groundwater resources and balance

-Estonia has 31 groundwater bodies, whose status is assessed every six years.
-The most recent assessment of the status of groundwater bodies was conducted in 2020 by the Estonian Geological Survey, resulting in the following summary for Estonia:
+Estonia maintains 31 distinct groundwater bodies under regular monitoring, with comprehensive assessments conducted on a six-year cycle.
+The most recent assessmet of these water resources was carried out in 2020 by the Estonian Geological Survey, resulting in the following summary for Estonia:

 - 23 groundwater bodies are in good status: 74%